hammal/cbadc/docs/source/control-bounded_converters.rst

    :alt: Conventional A/D conversion.
    :align: center

-The three steps are additionally shown in the figure above where we see the preconditioning, sampling and quantization steps from left to right.
+The three steps are additionally shown in the figure above, where we see the preconditioning, sampling, and quantization steps from left to right.

 ===================